Ekpyrosis in Quantum Gravitational Anisotropic Bouncing Models: Introduction

-The effective equations of motion for the loop quantized Bianchi-I and Bianchi-IX spacetimes are very complicated and efforts are still underway to develop an intuitive understanding of the interplay between the energy density and the anisotropic shear in these models.
+The effective equations of motion for the loop quantized Bianchi-I and Bianchi-IX spacetimes are complicated and efforts are still underway to develop an intuitive understanding of the interplay between the energy density and the anisotropic shear in these models.
 Recently, a parabolic relation between the anisotropic shear and the energy density has been found to hold at the bounce for certain matter fields in the Bianchi-I model using extensive numerical simulations \cite{McNamara:2022dmf}.
 This is very surprising in light of the complicated nature of the effective equations and the fact that no such simple relation is found to hold before or after the bounce.
 However, the current state of the art is far from the level of analytical control needed to go beyond making a few qualitative remarks, and the progress is more often based on numerical simulations.
 Consequently, our analysis in this manuscript is numerical, yet wide enough to gain general insights on possible outcomes from a matter-ekpyrotic bounce.
 We consider the effective Bianchi-I and Bianchi-IX spacetimes for ekpyrotic and ekpyrotic-like potentials.
-We consider two different values of the strengths of the potential and perform $500$ numerical simulations with varying initial conditions chosen randomly in regime when the universe is macroscopic and contracting towards a bounce.
+In particular, we consider two different values of the strengths of ekpyrotic and ekpyrotic-like potentials and perform $500$ numerical simulations each with varying initial conditions chosen randomly in regime when the universe is initially classical, macroscopic and contracting towards a bounce.
+Since we are working in the Hamiltonian framework, the phase space variables are three triad components $p_i$, three connection components $c_i$, and the matter phase space variables: the scalar field $\phi$ and its conjugate $p_\phi$.
+Since we start the numerical simulations in the classical regime we take the initial values of the scalar field and its momentum such that the energy density $\rho$ is in the range $\rho \in [0,10^{-4}]$ in Planck units.
+Further, the value of $\phi$ is taken to be in the range $\phi \in [0,0.4]$.
+Given the initial values of $\phi$ and $\rho$, the initial value of $p_\phi$ (or $\dot \phi$) can be determined.
+Note that the imposition of Hamiltonian constraint reduces one degree of freedom.
+As a result, we provide initial conditions of three triads and two connection components only in the gravitational sector.
+The remaining connection component is determined from the Hamiltonian constraint.
 To measure the extent of the isotropization achieved due to ekpyrotic potentials, we use the massless scalar field as the reference case against which the extent of isotropization is measured.
-Specifically, each simulation with the ekpyrotic or ekpyrotic-like potentials is accompanied by a corresponding simulation with only the massless scalar field with same initial conditions for three triads, two connection components and energy density.
+Specifically, each simulation with the ekpyrotic or ekpyrotic-like potentials is accompanied by a corresponding simulation with only the massless scalar field with same initial conditions for three triads, two connection components, energy density and the value of the massless scalar field in the range discussed above.
+The initial conditions for massless case are obtained by putting potential term to zero while keeping the initial conditions for three triads, two connection components, $\phi$ and $\rho$ to be same.
+Since the Hamiltonians of massless and non-zero potential are slightly different in the range of energy densities we perform our simulations, the initial value of connection component determined using Hamiltonian constraint for massless and non-zero potential cases is slightly different at the classical scales.
 Comparing the relative strength of the anisotropies at the bounce (relative to the matter energy density) we state that isotropization has been achieved if the relative strength of the anisotropies has decreased in comparison with the simulation with massless scalar field with matching initial conditions.